davide-giacomini/omnidirectional-robot-odometry/README.md

 ## ROS parameters for initial pose

-We were required to add ROS parameters for defining the initial pose of the robot (x, y, &theta;).
+I was required to add ROS parameters for defining the initial pose of the robot (x, y, &theta;).
 You can find them in the [launch file](src/omnidirectional_robot_odometry/launch/odom.launch), at line 3-4-5:

 ```
 <param name="init_pose_x" value="0"/>